itsmealessandro/devops--CI-lab/nestJS/README.md

 `exports`: `@Bean` shared the function that the component providers with the others.

-## Services, Controllers, DTOs
+## Services, Controllers, DTOs structure
-NestJS has a diffent point of view.
+NestJS has a different point of view.
 Usually the MVC approach is more used in Spring like application.
 But in this framework the view is more related to the *feature*, this is the main difference:

 *MVC style*: